sugaryourcoffee/monitoring/docs/ganglia.md

     }

-Note: All servers that belong to the same cluster have to use the same configuration as show above.
+Note: All servers that belong to the same cluster have to use the same configuration as shown above.
 That is the multicast IP address and the port.

 At this point we are done with *gmond* configuration.
 We can do additional configuration changes but to get monitoring running this is all we need.
-This we have to do on each server we want to collect metrics from.
+The previous steps have to be done on each server we want to collect metrics from.
 Now head over to the *gmetad* configuration.

 #### Configure *gmetad*
 We now work in `/etc/ganglia/gmetad.conf` where we need to make following